manali-teke/CSC510_SE_Group20/proj1/README.md

 Test cases exist| 3|https://github.com/PvPatel-1001/Recipe_Recommender/tree/master/Code/backend/__tests__ Additional test cases added - https://github.com/PvPatel-1001/Recipe_Recommender/tree/master/Code/backend/additionalTests
 Test cases are routinely executed| 3|https://github.com/PvPatel-1001/Recipe_Recommender/tree/master/Code/backend/additionalTests
 The files CONTRIBUTING.md lists coding standards and lots of tips on how to extend the system without screwing things up |3| https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/CONTRIBUTING.md#How-to-Contribute
-Issues are discussed before they are closed
+Issues are discussed before they are closed |1| Discussions are not reported https://github.com/PvPatel-1001/Recipe_Recommender/issues?q=is%3Aissue+project%3Apvpatel-1001%2Frecipe_recommender%2F1+is%3Aclosed
 Chat channel:
-Test cases: a large proportion of the issues related to handling failing cases.|3|https://github.com/PvPatel-1001/Recipe_Recommender/issues?q=is%3Aissue+is%3Aclosed
+Test cases: a large proportion of the issues related to handling failing cases.|2|https://github.com/PvPatel-1001/Recipe_Recommender/issues?q=is%3Aissue+is%3Aclosed
 Evidence that the whole team is using the same tools: everyone can get to all tools and files|3|
 Evidence that the whole team is using the same tools (e.g. config files in the repo, updated by lots of different people)|3|
 Evidence that the whole team is using the same tools (e.g. tutor can ask anyone to share screen, they demonstrate the system running on their computer)|3|
-Evidence that the members of the team are working across multiple places in the code base|3|
+Evidence that the members of the team are working across multiple places in the code base|3| https://github.com/PvPatel-1001/Recipe_Recommender/compare/master...het-patel99:Recipe_Recommender:master
 Short release cycles |3|https://github.com/PvPatel-1001/Recipe_Recommender/releases Does your website and documentation provide a clear, high-level overview of your software? | yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md
 Does your website and documentation clearly describe the type of user who should use your software? |yes|https://github.com/PvPatel-1001/Recipe_Recommender/blob/master/README.md